rrainey/dropkick/LOG-FORMAT.md

 ### For Tempo boards

 The ICM42688-V IMU is installed on Tempo Boards.
-Values are reported in Body Axes, shown below.
+Values are reported in Case Axes (body axes), shown below.

 ### Comma-separated Fields